taratran/kwk-level-2-lecture-003-html-part-1/README.md

 </body>
 ```

-Don't worry at this point about memorizing which attributes do what, or which
+At this juncture, don't fixate on memorizing which attributes do what, or which
 tags are most appropriate where.
 There are simply too many tags and attributes
 to memorize in one sitting.
 Your time is better spent using your Google-fu
 whenever you encounter an obstacle to displaying what you would like to in HTML.